openformation/hive-schema-check-action/README.md

 # GraphQL Hive schema check

 Use this action to check changes in your schema against GraphQL Hive using the Hive CLI.
-This detects breaking changes before they are merged.
+This can detect breaking changes before they are merged.
 Additionally, this action will comment the check result on the PR introducing the change.

 # Usage
 ```yaml